ngodat0103/NT548.P11.MMCL/Lab01/CloudFormation/readme.md

-# CloudFormation Templates for VPC and EC2 Instances
+# CloudFormation Templates for Modularized VPC and EC2 Instances

-This repository contains AWS CloudFormation templates to set up a VPC with public and private subnets, and deploy EC2 instances in those subnets.
+This repository contains AWS CloudFormation templates to set up a VPC with public and private subnets, and deploy EC2 instances in those subnets using a modular approach.

 ## Prerequisites